web-worddoc/handy-formik/README.md

 # handy-formik

-handy-formik simplifies interaction with [Formik](https://github.com/jaredpalmer/formik) providing a set of ready-to-use components to be connected to your form elements.
+handy-formik simplifies interaction with [Formik](https://github.com/jaredpalmer/formik) providing a set of ready-to-use components.
+These components are used to connect all basic form elements to Formik.

 ## Getting Started